jwborden/teiko-demo/README.md

 cd teiko-demo
 ```

-### System requirements and OS dependencies
+### Requirements and dependencies
 This demo app is designed to run locally on macOS>=14.
 Alternate operating systems and dependency versions may be used (e.g., GitHub Codespaces), but here I demonstrate how the dependencies are configured on my machine.

 The app requires Git, Python 3.13, and PostgreSQL 17.
 They can be installed with homebrew as in `./get-os-deps.sh`.
 Note that these are the only dependencies that are not isolated to the repository.
 You may have another way you want to install them based on your machine configuration.

-I recommend using a virtual python environment at `./back/.venv`.
-This and python dependencies can be installed as in `set-py-venv.sh`.
+Run `./venv-setup.sh` to prep the python environment, including creating a virtual environment and installing python dependencies with pip.

 ### Set up the database
-An isolated database should be prepped inside the repository at `./db/postgres-data`.
-Run `init-db.sh` to prep the database.
+Run `./db-setup.sh` to prep the database.
+An isolated database at `./db/postgres-data` will be initialized, seeded, and started.
+Run `./db-delete.sh` after the demo to stop and delete the database.

 ### Turn on the api
-...TODO...
+Run `python ./api/main.py` from inside the virtual environment to turn on the api.

 ### Open the front end
-...TODO...
+Open `./client/index.html` for a landing page that will guide you to a dashboard for each user story.

 ## Comments